tarof429/stuckathome/rhcsa/README.md

 - To mount an ISO automatically, you can use the `auto` file system type in /etc/fstab.
 - You can run `mount -a` to mount all partitions (except swap) that aren't mounted currently.
 - The reason why `systemd daemon-reload` needs to be run after changing /etc/fstab is because in RedHat Linux, /etc/fstab is used to generate services in /run/systemd/generator that are used to mount filesystems.
-- You can use `findmnt -s` to verify the contents of /etc/fstab.
+- You can use `findmnt -s` to validate the contents of /etc/fstab.
 Check that the columns have the correct information.

 ## Web Servers